pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/README.md

 The Generic Data Index bundle adds standardized and flexible services to search data from the search indices.

-Each search is based on a search service (depending on the element type) and a search model defining the search.
+Each search is based on a search service (depending on the element type) and a search model defining the search query.
 The search models can be created with the [SearchProviderInterface](https://github.com/pimcore/generic-data-index-bundle/blob/1.x/src/Service/Search/SearchService/SearchProviderInterface.php)

 ## Asset Search Service